cloud-gov/cg-site/content/docs/apps/custom-domains.md

 Here's how to put your app on your project's custom domain name.
 For context, [Cloud Foundry's Routes and Domains documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html) explains the overall model and terminology that cloud.gov uses.

-There is a [Manual Method](#manual-method) and a [Managed Service Method](#managed-service-method).
-The latter is vastly preferred to the former, for the following reasons:
+There is a [Managed Service Method](#managed-service-method) and a [Manual Method](#manual-method).
+We recommend the Managed Service Method, for the following reasons:

 * It is (somewhat) self-service
 * It will automatically create and renew the certificate